 Yes, you can choose to make a report to an individual involved in the MD Program who is not listed above.
 However, in such a case, the recipient of the report is strongly advised to help redirect you to a Designated MD Program Leader.
-For details, see the Protocol for MD Program students to report mistreatment and other kinds of unprofessional behaviour (PDF).
+For details, see the Student Mistreatment Protocol.
 This protocol is for your protection and theirs.
 Many situations involving harmful behaviour are complicated and require detailed knowledge of policies, procedures, and resources.